 I purchased this Nikon FM10 on Ebay, along with the Nikkor 35-70mm zoom lens that proved to be fairly sharp and accurate in reading the exposure.
 Even though I purchased on Ebay from an individual, I was lucky to get a very nice, well maintained camera.
 Although there were a couple of lines from a magic marker scribbled on focus screen for some reason, it does not show up in photos.
 The Nikon FM10 takes two (2) LR144 batteries, which are easily available at most camera shops and online.

 Unlike black and white film, I don't develop color c-41 process, but I am fortunate to have a lab within 30 minutes that develops color film for $5 per roll, and offers 72dpi scans for an additional $5.
-For this roll, I decided to forego the scans, and do those myself on my recently purchased Epson V600.
+For this roll of Kodak Gold 200 35mm, I decided to forego the scans, and do those myself on my recently purchased Epson V600.
 I was very happy with the way all steps of the process turned out, from the framing, developing, scanning and final image, these turned out to be very nice images.

 I really loved the nostalgic low contrast look this Kodak Gold 200 film gave me for this old fashioned drive-in restaurant in my hometown.
 The restaurant has an amazing assortment of Coca-Cola memorabilia, most of which looks to actually still work, yet has old look to them.
 This lent well to film photography, and I took advantage of that fact.
 The results were very usable images that are very appealing to the eye.